otoolej/burst_detector/README.md

 # quick start
-First, add paths using the `load_curdir` function:
+Set paths in Matlab/Octave, or do so using the `load_curdir` function:
 ```matlab
   >> load_curdir;
 ```